 I’ve searched long for answers to the explanation of the Cross being a bloody and brutal sacrifice of the Son, willed by a merciless Father.
-I’ve pondered on it, questioned it, written about it and prayed about it.
+I’ve pondered on it, questioned it, written about it (see post “Why the Cross and Postscript; “Paradox of the Cross and Christian freedom“) and prayed about it.

-I have read and reflected before … and recognised the parallel between the old Passover and the ‘new’, but these words I read today answered so many questions I had on ‘Why the Cross?”, because it started from a point that I was and took me through to this one statement that was like an eureka moment of greater clarity.
+I have read and reflected before … and recognised the parallel between the old Passover and the new viz : “Can you feel the love tonight“_ but these words I read today answered so many questions I had on ‘The Cross?”, because it started from a point that I was and took me through to this one statement that was like an eureka moment of greater clarity.

 Here is what I read :